 If your follow-ups still aren’t relevant when a customer has taken their time to give you information, then they are unlikely to give your business another chance.

 Really, great personal service, even in the digital age, comes down to old-fashioned values like respect, honesty and authenticity.
-Be guided by those and you won’t go far wrong and are sure to see the benefits pretty soon.
+Be guided by those and you won’t go far wrong.

 Are you making a personal connection with your clients and potential clients today?
 I’d love to hear how you are doing this and what other tips you could add here in the comments below. ⇓